 It’s interesting that we spend about a third of our lives sleeping, yet no one, not even all those clever doctors and medical students at Harvard Medical School, can tell us exactly why we sleep.
 All we know for certain is that we need to rest.
 In fact, every living creature from cats and pigs to grandparents and kids, must sleep to function properly.
 And, like eating, breathing and drinking water, sleep is necessary for us to function and survive.

-When we sleep, we’re giving our body a chance to relax.
+When we sleep, we’re giving our body a chance to relax - which means a good nights sleep relies on a good sales mattress.
 Kind of like a very quick holiday.
 It’s also a chance for our brain to rest and get organised.
 While scientists aren’t exactly sure what our brain is organising or how it’s organising or even why it’s organising, they believe it might be the time when the brains sorts and stores information, solves problems and replaces chemicals.
 Here are 5 possible reasons why we sleep in a bit more detail:

 Remember the ‘Pensieve’ in the Harry Potter books?
 It was a place where Professor Dumbledore could store important memories because there were so many in his brain and he was worried he’d forget them.
 Obviously we can’t pick up our wands and take memories out of our brain to store in a ‘Pensieve’.
 Instead, some sleep scientists believe, we sleep.
 These scientists believe that the main purpose of sleep is so our brain can prune back the memories we don’t need, so we don’t overload our brain with irrelevant memories.
 This helps us remember the relevant ones1.